- Sydney City Tour

 Distance: 160km (99miles)

-Continue your travels south on the Princes Highway on the morning of day 8.
+Continue your travels south on the Princes Highway.
 Along the way you might like to stop at the delightful little town of Berry or take a short detour inland from Berry to view the scenic Minnamurra Falls and take a stroll through the rainforest.
 When you continue southwards a detour via Nowra is recommended which will take you back to the coast to visit beautiful Jervis Bay.
 From Nowra, continue through the township of Ulladulla to Batemans Bay, your destination for the day.

 Batemans Bay is situated on the mouth of the Clyde River, which boasts very pure water – the local oysters are excellent, as is the fishing.
 The local lakes of Durras, Coila and Tuross are popular for aquatic activities with Lake Coila being famous for its prawns.
 Nearby you’ll find Pigeon House Mountain in Morton National Park, which is renowned among bushwalkers, and there are walking trails such as the Corn Trail, which follows the route used by the early settlers to bring produce down Clyde Mountain to the coast.